python-trio/trio/docs/source/reference-core.rst

    trio.run(main)

-If we naively cycle between these three tasks, then we put an item, then put an item, then get an item, then put an item, then put an item, then get an item, ... and over time the queue size grows arbitrarily large, our latency is terrible, we run out of memory, it's just generally bad news all around.
+If we naively cycle between these three tasks in round-robin style, then we put an item, then put an item, then get an item, then put an item, then put an item, then get an item, ... and since on each cycle we add two items to the queue but only remove one, then over time the queue size grows arbitrarily large, our latency is terrible, we run out of memory, it's just generally bad news all around.

 There are two potential strategies for avoiding this problem.